Major Flywheel Deal for Active Power

 “This particular customer’s order further substantiates the market acceptance of high performance and high efficiency flywheel UPS solutions for large mission critical data center applications,” said Jim Clishem, president and CEO of Active Power.
 “We continue to see rapid adoption of our flywheel technology particularly among major data center owners and operators who recognize the value proposition and performance benefits inherent with systems of this design.”

-is a spinning cylinder which generates power from kinetic energy, and continues to spin when grid power is interrupted.
+A flywheel is a spinning cylinder which generates power from kinetic energy, and continues to spin when grid power is interrupted.
 In most data centers, the UPS system draws power from a bank of large batteries to provide “ride-through” electricity to keep servers online until the diesel generator can start up and begin powering the facility.

 Advocates of flywheel technology say they are preferable to batteries, and can address most data center power interruption scenarios.
 Flywheel-based UPS systems also take up considerably less space than battery banks, and may be gaining traction due to interest in “green” data center designs.